Lower Back Pain

 Research highlighted patients with one or more of the following factors may be at risk for back pain.
 Aging, occupational hazard. sedentary lifestyle, excessive weight, poor posture, smoking could increase patient risk of experiencing low back pain.

-In Dublin Sports Injury Clinic we have a high volume of patients who are treated with low back pain.
+Dublin Sports Injury Clinic is a Physical Therapy Clinic based in Pearse Street, Dublin 2.
+In our clinic, we have a high volume of patients who are treated with low back pain.
 Initially, our treatment will be focusing on helping our patients to get pain free as quickly as possible.
 We educate our patients to understand the cause of their back pain and how they can stay pain-free.
 Rehabilitation exercises will be customized for every patient and we show them the correct techniques and progression.